sunnysidedenver/swpc/README.md

 # TESTING

-This code is in beta mode and testing is ongoing in the SWFO.
+This code is in beta mode and testing is ongoing in the forecast office.
 There is no expected completion date.

 # FUTURE EFFOTS